junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Was it cold?"
 Dean asks.

 Ian stares at him.
-"How do you know?
+"H-how do you know?
 It was freezing in there."

-Dean casts a quick knowing glance at the corner behind him, where the temperature was lower, mentally sharing a look with Cas.
+Dean casts a quick knowing glance at the corner of the room behind his seat, where the temperature is lower, mentally sharing a look with Cas.

 "Mind if we take a trip up there again?
 Just to double check."
 Dean turns back at Ian.

-"I -- I have to go back to work," Ian stutters nervously.
+"I-I have to go back to work," Ian stutters nervously.
 "I got work to do."

 Dean stands up and rounds the desk.
 "This is also very important work."

-"Okay, then," Ian leads the way.
+"Okay, then, I guess."
+Ian still hesitates but leads the way.

-Dean grabs the iron poker as he walks out, and pauses at the door.
+Dean grabs the iron poker as he walks out, but pauses at the door.
 Without looking back, he murmurs, as if talking to himself, "It would be best if somebody could just stay here and watch my office while I'm out."

 Some papers on his desk flutter in reply.